bytestring-net/bevy_lunex/README.md

 ));
 ```

 Now we should create our entity with the UI system.
 The base componets are `UiTree` + `Dimension` + `Transform`.
 The `UiTreeBundle` already contains these components.
 The newly introduced `Dimension` component is used as the source size for the UI system.
 We also need to add the `MovableByCamera` component so our entity will receive updates from camera.
-The last step is adding our `MyUiSystem` type as generic.
+The last step is adding our `MyUiSystem` type as a generic.

 ```rust
 commands.spawn((